Home > Fruit Desserts > Maple Syrup Cinnamon Baked Pears

 • Pecans – The pecans add texture to the baked pears and a buttery bite.

-How To Make Caramelized Baked Pears
+How To Make Baked Pears

 Freshly baked pears topped with chopped pecans in a casserole dish set on a table.